VasilGVasilev/portfolio/NBs/NB.md

 ### Improvements for Ixora:
 - mx-auto centers the contained div within the container div based on the x axis
 - Better navbar, especially, the change of color on window.scrollY !== 0
+- see https://grandhotelmillenniumsofia.bg/bg/nachalo/ how the navbar is actually below the initial video
+- make description text be squared from both sides and maybe have a glance

 ### Others: